Mykyta-G/Workspace-Buddy/INSTALLATION.md

 ### **App Not Appearing in Menu Bar**
 - Check **System Preferences > Security & Privacy > Privacy > Menu Bar**
-- Ensure "MacPresetHandler" is checked
+- Ensure "Workspace-Buddy" is checked
 - Restart the app

 ### **Can't Launch Other Apps**
 - Go to **System Preferences > Security & Privacy > Privacy > Accessibility**
-- Add "MacPresetHandler" to the list
+- Add "Workspace-Buddy" to the list
 - Restart the app

 ### **Websites Not Opening**